8ctopus/php-sandbox/README.md

 Both images are based on Alpine Linux.

-## cool feature
+## cool features

-- Apache, php and MariaDB configuration files are exposed on the host.
+- Apache and php configuration files are exposed on the host.
+- https is configured out of the box.
 - All changes to the config files are automatically applied (hot reload).
+- Xdebug is configured for remote debugging (no headaches).

 ## start development environment